EXPLAINER: Driver in Texas crash was 13; is that legal?

 Along with drunk and distracted driving, Landsberg said “youthful driving” and excessive speed on rural roads are among the problems that make highway driving the most dangerous form of transit in the United States.

-“Every two days we are killing the equivalent of a Boeing 737 crashing,” he said.
+“Every two days we are killing the equivalent of a Boeing 737 crashing,” he said, referring to highway fatalities from multiple causes.
 “It’s long overdue that we start to do something about it.”

 LEGAL DRIVING AGE VARIES BY STATE